hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 db0:keys=300003,expires=0,avg_ttl=0
 ```

-5. Check the existance of the generated faiss index
+5. Check the existence of the generated [Faiss](https://github.com/facebookresearch/faiss) index for vector search:
 ```bash
 ls -la item_128.idx
 ```

-- Run the online pipeline
-1. If your environment requires a proxy to access the Internet, unset it before running the online pipeline
+6. If your environment requires a proxy to access the Internet, unset it before running the online pipeline:
 ```bash
 unset http_proxy https_proxy
 ```

-2. Run the following script to launch the online pipeline
+7. Run the following script to launch the online pipeline:
 ```bash
 bash scripts/run_online.sh
 ```

-3. Check the status of the containers
+8. Check the status of the containers:
 ```bash
 docker container ls
 ```
-- There are 5 containers running:
+- There should be 5 containers running:
     - recommender_http
     - recall
     - feature_recall
     - feature
     - ranking

-4. Confirm the application is accessible
+9. Confirm the application is accessible
 ```bash
 curl http://localhost:8000/recommender/recommend/99999
 ```